aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

   - `Maximum`, `p99` and `p90` of `Duration`
     + Alarm when `Maximum` is `≥ 80% of timeout` for `3 consecutive 5 minutes intervals`
+  - All Lambda functions are paired with a dead-letter queue, such that "poison pill" messages are side-lined for investigation
+    + Alarm when the queue is non-empty

 - **SQS Queues**:
   - `Maximum` of `ApproximateAgeOfOldestMessage`: gives a sense of whether the